marian2js/maxspeedtracker/README.md

 # Max Speed Tracker

-This is a WIP of my final project for the course [Introduction to mobile device programming](http://imoviles.alumnos.exa.unicen.edu.ar/).
+This is my project for the course [Introduction to mobile device programming](http://imoviles.alumnos.exa.unicen.edu.ar/).

 ## Assignation